 Employers can also ask employees to fill in a form when they return to work to confirm they have been off sick for up to 7 days.
 This is called ‘self-certification’.
 Employers usually provide their own version of this form.
 Please clink the link to electronically complete and print the Self Certification Form

 For further information on taking sick leave please click the following link Taking Sick Leave

 Need a fit note?

 If you have been off for 7 days and need a fit note please contact the practice.
 You can do this with a message if you have EMIS ACCESS or email firstname.lastname@example.org (please note neither of these options are for urgent requests) or speak to reception.
-Information you need to have to hand is the last day you worked, the reason you need a fit note and your anticipated return date to work.
-If we have any problems fulfilling your request the surgery will contact you.
+Information you may need to provide is: the last day you worked, the reason you need a fit note and your anticipated return date to work.
+If we have any problems fulfilling your request, the surgery will contact you.
 Please do not book a GP appointment for a fit note, if we need to see you in person we will contact you.